Week Long 2019 – Registration

 Paddler Disciplinary Policy

 SACKAWA ENFORCES A HANDS FREE POLICY.
+Depending on the severity of the offense, the disciplinary action will be determined by the board.
 If a paddler violates a policy or behaves in a manner that is considered inappropriate, the following procedures will be pursued:

 1st offense – Verbal warning and a call to parents